Madhavi-1234/Madhavi-1234/README.md

-## Hi there 👋 , I’m Madhavi Dixit
+## Hi there 👋 I'm Madhavi Dixit

 ### About Me
-I’m an AI enthusiast exploring **Generative AI**, **Machine Learning**, and **Data Science**.
+I’m an AI/ML enthusiast focused on building and learning through hands-on projects in **Machine Learning**, **Deep Learning**, and **Generative AI**.

-I love building mini AI projects, experimenting with models, and learning by doing — it’s my fun way to understand AI deeply! 🚀
+I enjoy working on end-to-end projects — from data exploration and model building to experimenting with modern AI tools like LLMs and RAG systems. 🚀
 -------------------------------------------------------------------------------------------------------------------------------

 ### 🔭 What I’m Working On